-The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
+The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

-Date of Inscription: 1988
+- Date of Inscription: 1988

 - Category: Cultural and natural site

 UNESCO’s World Heritage Centre’s short description of site no. 485:

 “Deriving from springs in a cliff almost 200 m high overlooking the plain, calcite-laden waters have created at Pamukkale (Cotton Palace) an unreal landscape, made up of mineral forests, petrified waterfalls and a series of terraced basins.
 At the end of the 2nd century B.C. the dynasty of the Attalids, the kings of Pergamon, established the thermal spa of Hierapolis.
 The ruins of the baths, temples and other Greek monuments can be seen at the site.”